vippsas/vipps-recurring-api/how-it-works/vipps-login-recurring-howitworks.md

 <!-- START_METADATA
 ---
-title: "Vipps Login"
+title: How Recurring works with the Login API
+sidebar_label: With the Login API
 sidebar_position: 15
+description: How Login works with the Login API.
+pagination_next: null
+pagination_prev: null
 ---
 END_METADATA -->

-# How Recurring works with Vipps Login
+# How Recurring works with the Login API

-Vipps Login and Vipps Recurring can be used together making registration and payment simple for your customers.
+The recurring API and Login API can be used together making registration and payment simple for your customers.

 For the complete API documentation go to